Nurse Salaries By State + the Highest Paying States For RNs

 The Takeaway

-There are a lot of things at play in the nursing salaries you can expect to earn.
+There are several things at play in the nursing salaries you can expect to earn.
 And even if you practice in a state with a lower RN salary average, there are always ways to increase your salary and reach your career goals.
-As you're planning out your career path, don't forget to keep all these factors in mind to set yourself up for success!
+As you plan your career path, don't forget to keep all these factors in mind to set yourself up for success!

 Go to the top of page